rentpost/forte-payments-php/README.md

 send a courtesy email to dev@rentpost.com

 ## Testing

+This library makes use of `make` recipes to execute all necessary commands.
+To view a list of recipes just execute `make`.

 ### Requirements

 Running tests against Forte's sandbox environment will not return back any meaningful results.
 Therefore, an additional "livetest" account is needed for running various tests.
 This is a real account.
 You could use a production account in place of this.
 But be aware that, in either case, real money will be moved if used for transaction endpoints.

-The following dev composer packages are needed for automated testing.
+The following dev composer packages are required for automated testing.

 - "phpunit/phpunit" (version 7.0+)
 - "vladahejda/phpunit-assert-exception" for `assertException` and related trait

 PHPUnit is used for both unit tests, and integration test (Testing actual API calls to Forte)

 ### Configuration

 The integration tests require some settings.
 This is done via the `test/settings.php` file.
-See `Test\settings.php.dist` as an example.
+See `test\settings.php.dist` as an example.

 ### Running

 Before running tests, you'll need to be sure all vendor packages are installed via `Composer`.
-To do so, run `composer install` first.
-Then you can run tests as follows (`testsuite` flag optional):
+To do so, run `make install-vendor` first.
+Then you can run tests as follows:

 ```
-./vendor/bin/phpunit --testsuite Unit
+make test
 ```

 ## License